 GeneCards Summary for TOR1A Gene

 TOR1A (Torsin Family 1, Member A (Torsin A)) is a Protein Coding gene.
-Diseases associated with TOR1A include dystonia-1, torsion and dystonia 1.
+Diseases associated with TOR1A include dystonia 1 and early-onset generalized limb-onset dystonia.
 Among its related pathways are Alpha-synuclein signaling and Cytoskeletal Signaling.
-GO annotations related to this gene include serine-type endopeptidase activity and unfolded protein binding.
+GO annotations related to this gene include ATPase activity and cytoskeletal protein binding.
 An important paralog of this gene is TOR2A.